CA Labor Laws: Everything You Need to Know

 If you need to know and understand the minimum compliance for any HR topic or simply want a better understanding of California employment law, then this is the right place for you.

-We have some required forms that can help you manage your HR needs.
 First of all, employee handbooks are key when communicating policies and requirements for your employees and employment laws and HR policies.

 In California, as well as in federal laws, all employers are required to have posted certain information and notices in prominent places where all employees can see them.
 Employers leave themselves open to being sued every time they take any employment action or when they fail to take the required actions.